Comparative analysis of phase-field and intrinsic cohesive zone models for fracture simulations in multiphase materials with interfaces: Investigation of the influence of the microstructure on the fracture properties: Results

 \section{Results}

-In the present study, a benchmark model featuring a 2D specimen with a single circular inclusion is selected to assess the performance of four fracture modeling schemes applied to particulate composite materials, like concrete, at smaller length scales.
-The analysis primarily focuses on assessing numerical efficiency within these modeling frameworks.
-Following this initial study and maintaining consistent boundary conditions and material properties, the benchmark model is extended to consider more complex states characterized by multiple randomly distributed inclusions.
-To demonstrate the feasibility of extending the fracture models into 3D, a three-dimensional benchmark model, employing the most efficient fracture scheme, is also incorporated in this study.
+The main focus of this section is on assessing the numerical efficiency of the CZM, CPFM, SPFM and hybrid approaches.
+Afterward, the best fracture model is extended to more complex scenarios with multiple randomly distributed inclusions, while maintaining consistent boundary conditions and material properties.
+To further demonstrate the feasibility of applying the best fracture model in 3D, a three-dimensional benchmark model using the most efficient scheme is also included.